 Simple on/off thermostats will simply turn off the heating device when the temperature you’ve set is exceeded, and then it will turn the heater back on when the temperature has dropped below your set temperature.

 On/off thermostats are popular because they’re usually more cost-friendly, however, they can cause more significant temperature swings in your animal’s enclosure due to completely shutting off the heat source.
 This also causes stress to the heat lamp filament, often reducing the bulb’s lifespan drastically in the process.
-As such, on/off thermostats should only be used with low-wattage heat mats (Ultratherm under tank heaters) or other low-output devices.
+As such, on/off thermostats should only be used with low-wattage or low-output heating or cooling devices like heat mats (under tank heaters / UTHs), heat tape, ceramic heat emitters, and cooling fan systems.

 Dimming Thermostats:

-With these, you can more closely manage the heat supplied to your terrarium because they directly increase or decrease the amount of electricity flowing to a bulb, thus increasing or decreasing its light and heat output (rather than simply turning the power source on or off).
+These work best with heat lamps.
+Unlike On/Off thermostats, you can more closely manage the heat supplied to your terrarium with dimming thermostats, because they constantly read the vivarium temperature and then directly increase or decrease the amount of electricity flowing to a bulb to heat up or cool down.

 Dimming thermostats are more energy efficient compared to on/off thermostats, they reduce temperature swings, and they cause little stress to the bulb filament, while providing temperature precision.

-Dimming thermostats are the best option to be used with incandescent heat lamps (bulbs that emit light) and deep heat projectors.
-They can be used in conjunction with ceramic heat emitters, heat tape, and heat pads, as well.
+Dimming thermostats are the best option to be used with incandescent heat lamps (heat bulbs that emit light) and deep heat projectors.
+They can be used with ceramic heat emitters, heat tape, and heat pads, as well.

 Rheostat: